maruukii/TunisiePromoClient/README.md

 # TunisiePromos
-Design and development of a Mobile application for managing products promotions.
+Design and development of a Mobile application for managing products promotions using Java and Firebase Technology.